 Under the gums, but on top of the jawbone, is where a subperiosteal implant is positioned.
 People with inadequate bone height in their jaw can use this type of dental implant.

 A variety of materials are used to make endosteal implants, which can influence their cost, efficiency, and durability.
 The most popular type of endosteal implant is a titanium endosteal implant because of its strength and durability.
-In addition to titanium, zirconia endosteal implants are a newer, strong option.
+In addition to titanium, zirconia endosteal implants are a newer, stronger option.
 However, they are not as widely available as titanium implants.

 #1: What is an Endosteal Implant?